NixOS/nixos-homepage/src/content/blog/newsletters/2018_11-nixos-1809-release-fastly-cdn-for-cache-your-first-hydra.md

 date: 2018-10-10
 description: |
   No act of kindness, no matter how small, is ever wasted.
-title: "#11 - NixOS 18.09 release, Fastly CDN for cache, your first Hydra"
+title: '#11 - NixOS 18.09 release, Fastly CDN for cache, your first Hydra'
 ---

 # News